 The Irregular Verbs

 Irregular verbs are verbs that can be found in simple past and past participle forms.
 Considered irregular because they aren't formed properly by adding –ed at the end.
 Composed in a variety of different ways without any particular pattern.
 Often created using –en, in other occurrences there are no letters added at the end, instead, a few letters are dropped.
-The most confusing circumstances they change their spelling when transformed into simple past and participle forms.
+In the most confusing circumstances they change their spelling when transformed into simple past and participle forms.

-Writer's often mistakenly add the wrong ending to an irregular verb for example, 'chose' does not become 'chosed' in the past tense, but simply stays as 'chose'.
+Writers often mistakenly add the wrong ending to an irregular verb for example, 'chose' does not become 'chosed' in the past tense, but simply stays as 'chose'.
 Just like the past participle form of 'fly' is not 'flewn' but 'flown'.

 Here are some examples: